testerloop/testerloop-server/README.md

 # Testerloop Server

 This is the backend repository for Testerloop.
 The frontend can be found [here](https://github.com/testerloop/testerloop-frontend).
 The backend is built using Node.js, TypeScript, and Apollo Server.
 It utilizes AWS S3 for storage and requires an AWS account and configured S3 buckets.

-Testerloop server also uses [Prisma](https://www.prisma.io/docs) to interact with a postgres database.
+It also uses [Prisma](https://www.prisma.io/docs) to interact with a postgres database.

+This repo can be run locally for local development (instructions are included below), but it is not deployed as a standalone service.
+It is used as an NPM package by the [Testerloop App](https://github.com/testerloop/testerloop-app), which is deployed as our [staging site](www.otf.overloop.io) in an ECS cluster on AWS Fargate.

+New versions of the backend package are published to NPM using [GitHub Actions](https://github.com/testerloop/testerloop-app/blob/master/.github/workflows/release-package.yml) when new releases are created on GitHub.

 ## Prerequisites